-To suspend program execution while monitoring the status of a machine input port.
+Purpose To suspend program execution while monitoring

+the status of a machine input port.

-The WAIT statement causes execution to be suspended until a specified machine input port develops a specified bit pattern.
+Remarks The WAIT statement causes execution to be suspended until a specified machine input port develops a specified bit pattern.
 The data read at the port is exclusive OR'ed with the integer expression J, and then AND'ed with I. If the result is zero, Microsoft GW-BASIC loops back and reads the data at the port again.
 If the result is nonzero, execution continues with the next statement.
-If J is omitted, it is assumed to be zero.
+If J is omitted, it is assumed to be zero program execution.

-Warning

-It is possible to enter an infinite loop with the WAIT statement, in which case it will be necessary to manually restart the machine.
-To avoid this, WAIT must have the specified value at < port number > during some point in the program execution.
+Warning It is possible to enter an infinite loop with the WAIT statement, in which case it will be necessary to manually restart the machine.
+To avoid this, WAIT must have the specified value at <port number> during some point in the

-100 WAIT 32,2
+Example 100 WAIT 32,2

-7.175 WHILEWEND Statements
+7.175 WHILE...WEND Statements

-Syntax WHILE < expression >
+Syntax WHILE <expression>

-[< loop statements >]
+[<loop statements>]

 WEND

-Purpose

 To execute a series of statements in a loop as long as a given condition is true.

-Remarks

-If < expression > is not zero (i.e., true), < loop statements > are executed until the WEND statement is encountered.
-Microsoft GW-BASIC then returns to the WHILE statement and checks < expression > .
+If <expression> is not zero (i.e., true), <loop statements> are executed until the WEND statement is encountered.
+Microsoft GW-BASIC then returns to the WHILE statement and checks <expression>.
 If it is still true, the process is repeated.
 If it is not true, execution resumes with the statement following the WEND statement.

-t WHILE/WEND loops may be nested to any level.
+WHILE/WEND loops may be nested to any level.
 Each WEND will match the most recent WHILE.
 An unmatched WHILE statement causes a "WHILE without WEND" error, and an unmatched WEND statement causes a "WEND without WHILE" error.

-I Example

 90 'BUBBLE SORT ARRAY A\$ WHICH HAS J ELEMENTS.

-100 FLIPS = 1 'FORCE ONE PASS THRU LOOP 110 WHILE FLIPS
+100 FLIPS=1 'FORCE ONE PASS THRU LOOP

+110 WHILE FLIPS

+115 FLIPS=Ø

-115 FLIPS = 0 120 FOR I = 1 TO J-1
+120 FOR I=1 TO J-1

-130 IF A(I) > A(I + 1) THEN SWAP A(I), A(I + 1): FLIPS = 1
+I30 IF A\$(I)>A\$(I+1) THEN SWAP A\$(I),A\$(I+1):FLIPS=1

-140 NEXT I 150 WEND
+150 WEND

-Note

 Do not direct program flow into a WHILE/WEND loop without entering through the WHILE statement.